 In environments that run multiple network services on the same system, it may be useful to use virtualization to separate those services.
-In some cases (like the zones support that Solaris offers), it can be useful to isolate a service from the rest of the operating system.
+In some cases, it can be useful to isolate a service from the rest of the operating system.